 The Board recognizes the importance of the roles of Chairman and CEO to be held by separate persons and the roles be segregated.
-The Board has appointed Encik Muhayuddin Bin Musa, an Independent Non-Executive Director as the Chairman.
-The roles of the Independent Non-Executive Chairman include:-
+The Board has appointed Mr. Tan Chon Sing @ Tan Kim Tieng, as the Executive Chairman.
+The roles of the Executive Chairman include:-

-- leading the Board to ensure its effectiveness of all aspects of its role and setting the meeting agenda; - ensuring that Directors receive complete, accurate and timely information on matters relating to the Group; - leading the Board meetings to ensure appropriate discussion takes place; - ensuring effective communication with shareholders; and - promoting high standards of corporate governance and compliance with the MMLR.
+- · leading the Board to ensure its effectiveness of all aspects of its role and setting the meeting agenda; - ensuring that Directors receive complete, accurate and timely information on matters relating to the Group; - leading the Board meetings to ensure appropriate discussion takes place; - ensuring effective communication with shareholders; and - promoting high standards of corporate governance and compliance with the MMLR.